-Locate the sensor away from obstructions such as trees and buildings.
+Erect the sensor away from obstructions such as trees and buildings.
 The horizontal distance from an obstruction should be at least ten times the height of the obstruction.
-If mounting the sensor on the roof of a building, the height of the sensor above the roof, should be at least 1.5 times the height of the building.
+If mounting the sensor on the roof of a building, the height of the sensor, should be at least 1.5 times the height of the building.